 A resurgent AMD has found Intel seemingly unable to cope with the prospect of genuine competition in the PC space.
-It’s been a long time since Intel actually had to worry about what their biggest rival in the x86 CPU market was up to, but with the imminent launch of AMD’s new Ryzen chips Intel are going to have to up their game.
+It’s been a long time since Intel actually had to worry about what their biggest rival in the x86 CPU market was up to, but with the launch of the AMD Ryzen chips Intel have to up their game.

 Your processor can’t do all the work on its own, help it out with one of the best SSDs around right now.